 What To Do With Leftover Oatmeal Packets?

-One great way to use leftover oatmeal packets is to simply poach some tuna, combine with the cooked oatmeal and your favorite veggies like tomatoes and peppers, scramble some eggs for texture and voila – an innovative dish that won’t put you to shame at the dinner table.
+One great way to use leftover oatmeal packets is to simply poach some tuna, combine it with the cooked oatmeal and your favorite veggies like tomatoes and peppers, scramble some eggs for texture, and voila – an innovative dish that won’t put you to shame at the dinner table.

 Leftover Oatmeal FAQ